betagouv/aides-jeunes/README.md

 npm run install-openfisca  # install dependencies
 ```

-Then, to start the OpenFisca server, simply run `npm run openfisca`.
+Then, to start the OpenFisca server, simply run `source .venv/bin/activate` followed by `npm run openfisca`.

+In order to start a single worker for OpenFisca, you can run `OPENFISCA_WORKERS=1 npm run openfisca`.

 ### Development mode